National Safe Work Month: How Online Training Puts Safety First

 We’re right there with you

 October is National Safe Work month in Australia.
-Here in Melbourne, where I’m writing from, the SAP Litmos team of Learning Designers has been working from home since March with perhaps more clarity than ever before about why it’s so important to get work health and safety training just right.
+Here in Melbourne, where I’m writing from, the Litmos team of Learning Designers has been working from home since March with perhaps more clarity than ever before about why it’s so important to get work health and safety training just right.
 They’re creating online training around the importance of ergonomics from their home offices.
 They’re designing courses to guide others through remote leadership, while working in isolation.
 They’re working with SMEs to put together courses on mental health designed for remote learning, while some of them live alone.

 This year’s Work Health and Safety Month theme acknowledges and reflects the wide-reaching impacts of COVID-19 on Australian businesses, employers, and workers.
-At SAP Litmos, we want to help wherever and however we can, and that certainly doesn’t stop with Australian businesses.
+At Litmos, we want to help wherever and however we can, and that certainly doesn’t stop with Australian businesses.

 That’s why our New Adaptivity Academy was made freely available to guide workers around the globe through a formerly unseen future.
 We included courses to cultivate positive mindsets and wellbeing, increase respect and safety in workplace and help learners develop as professionals and as people.

 Online safety training in the “next normal” and beyond

 So, what does Safety Training look like in the “next normal”?
 Anna Kelly, GM of Product for Litmos, discussed this at length in a recent article offering three key takeaways.
 We need to reset a safety mindset, train for new risks, and get the basics right.
 Anna discussed how the ongoing challenge will be leading and implementing a safety program that gives even emphasis to the new risks presented by COVID-19, as well as traditional safety efforts.